 According to the Copper Development Association, man’s use of copper dates back more than 10,000 years, with Neolithic man using copper as a substitute for stone around the year 8000 B.C.
 In Egypt at around 4000 B.C. copper was being heated and cast into molds, and 500 years later copper was being alloyed with tin to create bronze (and the beginning of the Bronze Age).

-While our supply of copper is far from running out—scientists have estimated that the worldwide supply runs to 8.1 trillion pounds, of which humans have mined just 1.1 trillion pounds—the aforementioned energy savings gained from recycling copper versus mining for copper ore ensure that copper remains one of the foremost recycled metals around the world.
+While our supply of copper is far from running out—scientists have estimated that the worldwide supply runs to 6.3 billion metric tons, of which humans have mined just 700 million tons—the aforementioned energy savings gained from recycling copper versus mining for copper ore ensure that copper remains one of the foremost recycled metals around the world.

 So, what is the copper recycling process, and how can your business benefit by recycling your scrap copper instead of sending it to a landfill?